 - a.
-The current parking rates do not place a high enough premium on parking at the best/most desirable spaces. - b.
-There are too many parking meter time limit categories, making enforcement more cumbersome. - c.
-The existing parking rates and violation fines do not generate sufficient revenue to fully-fund the operations and maintenance of the parking system. - d.
-The current cost of a right-of-way permit (meter bag) of \$1.00 is not sufficient to cover the cost of the manpower required to bag the meter, nor does it take into account the potential lost meter revenue during the time the meter is bagged. - 3.
-Operations - a.
 The enforcement of parking violations is diligently executed, but highly labor intensive. - b.
 The two-headed meter arrangement on Massachusetts Street is confusing to motorists. - c.
 Paid and timed parking is only enforced until 6:00PM, despite extensive nighttime activity in Downtown. - d.
 Operational and maintenance functions related to the parking system are scattered in several City departments with no one person in charge/overseeing the system. - e.
-The labor-intensive nature of violation processing makes it difficult/impossible for the Municipal Court to effectively handle the volume of violations currently issued. - 4.
-Policy - a.
-There are no provisions for overnight parking permits for Downtown residents; overnight parking is technically illegal. - b.
+The labor-intensive nature of violation processing makes it difficult/impossible for the Municipal Court to effectively handle the volume of violations currently issued.

+4. Policy

+- a.
+There are no provisions for overnight public parking permits for Downtown residents. - b.
 Fines for parking violations are too low to deter a significant number of violators. - c.
 The punishment for repeat violators of the City's parking regulations is minimal, with no boot and tow program in place. - d.
 Wayfinding to parking lots and garages off of Massachusetts Street and on the approaches to Downtown is weak, leading to many parking facilities being underutilized. - e.
 Payments for fines cannot be made online or with credit cards until 10 days after issuance. - f.
 Parking violation payment drop boxes have been the target of theft in the past. - g.
 Employers and employees are frustrated by the lack of long-term parking options and spaces being occupied by Downtown residents by the time employees arrive in the morning. - h.
-Historically, the City has provided all parking in Downtown, but that policy is being questioned by some residents. - i.
+Historically, the City has provided all parking in Downtown, but that policy is being questioned by some residents.

+- i.
 Some of the parking requirements in the City's zoning ordinance are higher than typical in other municipalities. - j.
-Charter buses are parking on Rhode Island and other streets in and around Downtown after dropping off passengers, occupying a significant number of parking spaces for long periods of time.

-- 5. Functional - a.
+Charter buses are parking on Rhode Island and other streets in and around Downtown after dropping off passengers, occupying a significant number of parking spaces for long periods of time. - 5.
+Functional - a.
 Existing parking lot layouts can be improved to increase the number of available parking spaces in certain facilities. - b.
 Lighting levels are low in many parking lots and at least one garage (New Hampshire Garage), raising safety concerns for some users. - 6.
 Technology - a.
 All of the City's parking meters currently accept only coins; no other payment options exist for daily parkers. - b.
 Credit cards are only accepted for payment of parking time in the Vermont Street Garage, the other two garages are cash-only. - c.
 Handhelds currently used by the Parking Control Officers have ongoing operational issues and make the process of enforcing more difficult/time-consuming. - d.
 All enforcement is currently performed manually, including chalking of tires in time-limited parking spaces. - 7.
 Future Capital Repair/Replacement - a.
 Capital repair and equipment replacement costs are currently paid out of the parking fund or General Fund, as needed; there is no plan in place to cover long-term costs.